rocas777/Bomberman/docs/README.md

 ### Movement and collision detection
 >The player moves according to keyboard input (A-left; S-down; D-right; W-up).
 >
->The monsters also move using a pseudorandom algorythm to generate the next position he will be at.
+>The monster's movement will differ according to the difficulty they are assigned (explained in more detail further down on the difficulty part).
 >
 >There's also collision detection.
 For players if there is an input that will force the character into a wall it simply won't happen.
 As for the monsters, if it would happen they'll just choose another position if able.

 ### Bomb deployment and explosion
 >The player can press 'p' to deploy a bomb.
-The bomb will not explode for the first 250 milliseconds so that the player has time to get to safety.
+The bomb will not explode for the first second so that the player has time to get to safety.
 After the safety time expires the bomb will explode horizontally and vertically in a range of 2 for each side and destroy whatever it can (player, monsters, destructible blocks).
 >
 >![Explosion](screenshots/bomb_explosion.png)
 >
->For now the player only has 1 life point, so he will immediatly loose if caught in the explosion.
+> If the player is caught up in the explosion he will lose a life.

 ### Difficulty
 > There are 3 distinct difficulties.
 Each one only changes the way the monster moves.
 This way a difficulty isn't associated with a specific level (being that they are all fundamentally the same) but instead it is associated to a monster.